 Lead Guitar Solo Tip #3: Articulate Notes Without Picking Them

-To me, the best part of playing electric guitar are all options you have for articulating notes.
+To me, the best part of playing electric lead guitar are all options you have for articulating notes.

 And one of the best ways to articulate notes is…

 And I don’t mean simply doing a boring ascending slide (from a lower note to a higher note) or a descending slide (to a lower note).

 I mean doing something way cooler, called: “backslides”.Watch this video to see how to do backslides:

 Lead Guitar Solo Tip #4: Modulating Pitch Function

 Modulating pitch function means holding out a single note as chords change under it.
 As this happens, the function (feeling) of the note changes (modulates).

 Your “one note” suddenly expresses a whole waterfall of emotions!Watch this lead guitar video to see and hear what I mean: